-The lithium-ion battery market is expected to grow exponentially in the next five years in India and its recycling offers a $1,000 million opportunity at 22-23 GWh capacity by 2030, a latest JMK Research has estimated.
+The lithium-ion battery market is expected to grow exponentially in the next five years in India and its recycling offers a $1,000 million opportunity at 22-23 GWh capacity by 2030, JMK Research has estimated.
 The research estimates that the recycling market in India will start picking up from the year 2022 onwards when batteries presently in use in electric vehicles would reach their end of life.

 A few companies in India are gearing up for reuse and recycling operations.
 Let’s take a look at what we know about their plans so far: